Chapter III: "Easy Answers to Skepticism"

 (12) Goods should be distributed in accordance with desert.

 These disagreements, all of which I think are most likely to be disagreements about basic moral principles – that is, disagreements about rightmaking and wrongmaking, or goodmaking and badmaking properties – are disagreements about extremely important issues.
 Would one expect such disagreements if there were objective values to which people have cognitive assess?
-Wouldn't one rather expect that the level of disagreement would be more on a par with what there is, say, in the case of the colors of objects?
+Wouldn't one rather expect that the level of disagreement would be more on a par with what there is, say, in the case of the colors, or shapes, of objects?

 It seems to me, then, that the argument from relativity poses a strong prima facie challenge to the claim that there are objective moral values to which humans have cognitive access.